|

 clump together, they become heavier and fall to the bottom of the reservoir

+or tank, where they can be easily filtered out.
 While this method will remove cells, it will not remove potentially harmful

 cyanobacterial toxins.
 These can be removed using certain oxidation procedures

+or activated charcoal.
+Further research in this area is required.
 Generally speaking, chemicals (such as copper sulphate) or any other treatment

 method that causes the cells to break down and release their toxins should

+not be used.
 The best way to avoid the problems associated with cyanobacterial blooms

 is to prevent blooms from forming.
 This can be done by reducing the input